yegor256/blog/_posts/2015/jul/2015-07-13-meetings-are-legalized-robbery.md

 discuss or propose something, or find a solution in a _technical_ domain.
 The only _valid purpose_ of meetings is to read _body language_ of the people you are dealing with.
-Politicians, businessmen, poker players, shrinks, physicians, etc.&mdash;they need meetings because they must read our bodies, not just our thoughts.
+Politicians, businessmen, poker players, shrinks, physicians, etc.---they need meetings because they must read our bodies, not just our thoughts.

 Do we really care about Monica's body while we're designing a DB schema?